Pedro Menéndez de Avilés: Enterprise of La Florida

-On July 28, 1565, Menéndez set sail from Cádiz with a fleet led by his 600-ton flagship, the San Pelayo, accompanied by several smaller ships, and carrying over 1,000 sailors, soldiers, and settlers.
-On the feast day of St. Augustine, August 28, the fleet sighted land and anchored off the north inlet of the tidal channel that the French called the River of Dolphins.
+On 28 July 1565, Menéndez set sail from Cádiz with a fleet led by his 600-ton flagship, the San Pelayo, accompanied by several smaller ships, and carrying over 1,000 sailors, soldiers, and settlers.
+On the feast day of St. Augustine, 28 August, the fleet sighted land and anchored off the north inlet of the tidal channel that the French called the River of Dolphins.
 This was developed as the site of the present-day city of St. Augustine.
 Menéndez sailed north and confronted Ribault's fleet outside the bar of the River May in a brief skirmish.
-On September 6, he returned to his first landfall, naming the site it after the Catholic saint, disembarked his troops, and quickly constructed fortifications to protect his people and supplies.
+On 6 September, he returned to his first landfall, naming the site it after the Catholic saint, disembarked his troops, and quickly constructed fortifications to protect his people and supplies.

 Father Francisco López de Mendoza Grajales, the chaplain of the expedition, celebrated the first Thanksgiving Mass on the grounds.
 The formal Franciscan outpost, Mission Nombre de Dios, was founded at the landing point, perhaps the first mission in what would become the continental United States.
 The mission served nearby villages of the Mocama, a Timucua group, and was at the center of an important chiefdom in the late 16th and 17th century.

 Menéndez marched his soldiers overland from St. Augustine to destroy the French settlement at Fort Caroline on the St. Johns River.
-On 20 September 1565, they made a surprise attack and killed everyone in the fort except for the women and children; 132 Frenchmen were killed.
+On 20 September 1565, they made a surprise attack and killed all the adult men they encountered, but spared women and children; 132 Frenchmen were killed.
+Laudonnière and several score Frenchmen escaped into the woods.
 Menéndez left a Spanish garrison at the captured fort, now renamed San Mateo.
-(In 1568 French soldiers returned and destroyed it, killing the Spanish garrison in retaliation for the 1565 massacre.)
+(In 1568 French soldiers led by Dominique de Gourgues returned and destroyed it, killing the Spanish garrison in retaliation for the 1565 massacre.)